Evaluate courses & study programmes - For students

 NTNU’s students also have a clear and distinct voice at this level of the quality assurance processes.
 As well as being represented in the highest governing bodies, such as the Board and the Rector’s management meeting (the Council of Deans), students are active participants in the Education Committee, the Learning Environment Committee, and the central executive committees.

 For some of these bodies and committees, direct elections are organized, while for others, NTNU’s Student Parliament designates members.
-For more information on how to participate, see the Student Parliament’s pages on students in councils and committees.
+For more information on how to participate, see the Student Parliament’s pages.

 See also: Summary page on councils and committees (in Norwegian)